mediadrop/mediadrop/doc/dev/controllers/public.rst

 Public Controllers
 ==================

-Simpleplex provides a robust frontend, but if it does not suit your needs you can easily revise it or even completely replace it, while still maintaining the benefits of the admin interface.
+MediaCore provides a robust frontend, but if it does not suit your needs you can easily revise it or even completely replace it, while still maintaining the benefits of the admin interface.

 Media
 -----

-.. automodule:: simpleplex.controllers.media
+.. automodule:: mediacore.controllers.media

 .. autoclass:: MediaController
    :members: